Studio Proteus: Early years (1986–1994)

 In 1986, Smith moved to Japan to try to license manga for publication in America, having previously made arrangements with Eclipse Comics to provide the publication support.
 Studio Proteus was designed to be a "packager", delivering completed materials to an existing publisher.
 Studio Proteus would be responsible for choice (with approval of the American publisher), acquisition (contracts and negotiations with the licensor), and production of the translation and lettering, delivering completed pages to the publisher.
 The publisher would be responsible for advertising and soliciting sales, arranging for distribution, plus collection and disbursement of income.
 While the industry term "packager" is more accurate, to avoid confusion the relationship was generally referred to as "co-publishing".
 Smith preferred to work on a profit-sharing basis, believing it led to a greater sense of responsibility on both sides.
 Smith also insisted on shared ownership of the derivative copyright in the translations, which was to save his company in the future.
 By the early nineties, Studio Proteus was working with three publishers: Eclipse Comics, Innovation Publishing and Dark Horse.
 Work with Eclipse had begun within a few months of Smith's first trip to Japan.
-When Eclipse did not want to open any more publishing slots for manga, Smith went to the San Diego Comic Con in 1988 and licensed Johji Manabe's Outlanders to the fledgling Dark Horse Comics.
+When Eclipse did not want to open any more publishing slots for manga, Smith went to San Diego Comic-Con in 1988 and licensed Johji Manabe's Outlanders to the fledgling Dark Horse Comics.
 Smith originally was unable to sell the comic to Dark Horse, but met fantasy writer Raymond E. Feist for dinner that evening.
-Feist gave Smith the advice he considers the most valuable business advice of his career: "Don't tell them how good it is; tell them how much money they are going to make."
-The following day Smith sold Outlanders to Dark Horse and Yuzo Takada's 3x3 Eyes to Innovation.
+Feist gave Smith the advice he considered the most valuable business advice of his career: "Don't tell them how good it is; tell them how much money they are going to make."
+The following day Smith sold Outlanders to Dark Horse and Yuzo Takada's 3×3 Eyes to Innovation.